Peer Support Services

 KY Peer Support Specialist Training

-The next training will be held the week of Monday, June 15 to Friday, June 19, 2020 from 9:00AM - 4:30PM through a virtual platform (details to follow acceptance).
-The deadline for applications and payment is Friday, June 5, 2020.
+The next training will be held the week of Monday, September 14 - Friday, September 18, 2020 from 9:00AM - 4:30PM through a virtual platform (details to follow acceptance).

 Additional (tentative) 2020 training dates include: